-HLSC-H 100 Learning Community Seminar Health

-Sciences (2 cr.)
-In this course, as a new student to the IUPUI Campus, you will have the opportunity to discuss and explore a number of resources available to you on the IUPUI Campus.
-Special emphasis will be placed on use of the library and library resources.
-Academically, the course is focused on preparing you for the collegiate experience.
-You will have the opportunity to engage in service learning and participate in events designed to expand your understanding and knowledge of the healthcare field.
+HLSC-H 100 Learning Community Seminar Health Sciences (2 cr.)
+This course provides an opportunity to explore resources available as a student.
+Special emphasis is placed on learning strategies/techniques to prepare you for the collegiate experience.
+Opportunities exist to engage in service learning and participate in events designed to expand your understanding and knowledge of the healthcare field.